Choosing the Best Promotional Products for Your Business

 Printing Lingo: What is a Kiss Cut Label?

 Self-adhesive postage stamps are a common example of the Kiss Cutting method.
 The perimeter of each stamp is cut cleanly for easy removal, but the liner sheet remains uncut.
-Kiss Cutting is one of the most popular methods for creating...
+Kiss cutting stands out as one of the most widely used techniques...

-In printing, Finishing refers to value-added operations that are performed after the ink has been applied to the paper.
-Some finishing operations can occur before the printing comes off the press (inline), but many finishing operations are...
+Finishing refers to value-added operations that are performed after the ink has been applied to the paper.

 Printing Lingo: What is a Die Cut Decal?